firehawkvfx/firehawk/README.md

 cd vault-init
 terragrunt run-all apply
 ```
-Note: If in a dev environment and you need to update the repositories on each run, use `--terragrunt-source-update`
+Note: If in a dev environment and you need to update the repositories on each run, use `terragrunt run-all apply --terragrunt-source-update`

 - On first use vault will not be initialized.
 You can use a shell script to aid this:
 ```